-Tools - The University shall provide the necessary tools or equipment for each department as deemed necessary by the University.
+- Tools The University shall provide the necessary tools or equipment for each department as deemed necessary by the University.
 Employees assigned use of work tools or equipment are responsible for loss or damage of such.
-Employees who are assigned tools or equipment shall present any damaged tool(s) to the supervisor for replacement or shall sign a lost tool statement for record-keeping purposes.

-Uniforms - The University will establish a uniform allotment for reimburse custodial, utility and maintenance workers staff adequate to comply with standards set forth by the University, not to exceed the equivalent of \$225 for uniforms items that meet standards set forth by the per year for University, approved apparel not to exceed, \$275 per year.
+Employees who are assigned tools or equipment shall present any damaged tool(s) to the supervisor for replacement or shall sign a lost tool statement for record-keeping purposes. - 2.
+Uniforms The University will reimburse custodial, utility and maintenance staff for uniform items that meet standards set forth by the University, not to exceed, \$275 per year.